 SELECTED LINKS FOR LEARNING BEST PRACTICES IN ORAL HISTORY:

-The Workshop on the Web from Baylor University Institute for Oral History offers instruction in designing a project and conducting an interview, transcribing and publishing interviews, as well as additional resources on oral history theory and application.
+The Baylor University Institute for Oral History offers instruction in designing a project and conducting an interview, transcribing and publishing interviews, as well as additional resources on oral history theory and application.
 Workshops designed for classroom teachers and students are also available.

 Baylor's Institute for Oral History also offers an online workshop,"Getting Started with Oral History," twice a year.
 The workshop offers six hours of instruction, a number of resources for facilitating oral history projects, and ongoing consultation.

-The Oral History Association provides vital information for oral history project development through its Evaluation Guidelines and other publicatiions.
+The Oral History Association provides vital information for oral history project development through its Evaluation Guidelines and other publications.

 The most up-to-date news concerning oral history worldwide is available on the H-Net Oral History Discussion List.
 This site also lists Web sites for oral history projects by topic and allows a search of topics on the discussion list archives.